 Red Rose Run

-The course uses a mix of urban streets and rolling park hills and follows a route that passes Queen Street, Lemon Street, Duke Street, Chesapeake Street, a bridge over the Conestoga River, Rockford Road, and Walnut Street before returning to Queen Street for the finish.
-The start and finish are located at Ewell Plaza.
+The course combines urban streets and rolling park hills and begins and ends at Ewell Plaza and Binns Park in downtown Lancaster.
+The published route travels north on Queen Street, east on Lemon Street, south on Duke Street, west on Chesapeake Street, crosses a bridge over the Conestoga River, continues on Rockford Road, then returns through Duke Street, Walnut Street, and back to Queen Street for the finish.